-Logically, these trends should operate in reverse for respondents of high socioeconomic status (SES) households.
-Our results bear this out.
+Logically, these trends should operate in reverse for respondents of high socioeconomic status (SES) households.28 Our results bear this out.
 Respondents in the high SES bracket are more likely to rely on a facility, hired caregiver inside or outside the home, or a parent in the household.
 They are relatively less likely to rely on relatives, neighbors, or friends.
 This picture is consistent with the previously described narrative in which parents face higher direct or indirect costs with facilities and parental care, since hired care poses direct financial costs and parental care involves an opportunity cost of foregone work.
 Higher SES parents can afford to take on these financial or opportunity costs and indeed do so.
-National and subgroup care preferences are addressed in greater detail in a later section.

 Finally, 14 percent of parents with a child under seven report that they currently use subsidized childcare.
-This specifically refers to a childcare service that is provided at a reduced cost (i.e., through a subsidy or voucher) due to support from the government, a religious institution, or a non-governmental organization.
-Therefore, this figure corresponds to both public and private support for reduced cost caregiving services.
+This refers to a childcare service that is provided at a reduced cost (i.e., through a subsidy or voucher) due to support from the government, a religious institution, or a non-governmental organization.
 Unsurprisingly, subsidized care usage is much higher among marginalized parents (20 percent) than among wealthier parents (9 percent).
 With less than a quarter of marginalized parents currently using subsidized care, there is a significant portion of the population that could become target beneficiaries for a scaled and/or more widely utilized program.